 Mechanism of Action

-SURGX uses patented XBIO Technology to attack biofilm structures, removing the metal ions that hold the EPS together.
+SURGX uses patented XBIO Technology to attack biofilm structures, breaking the strong metallic bonds that hold the EPS together.
 This exposes the bacteria within the biofilm and makes them more vulnerable to attack and eradication.
 Bacteria that are enveloped within the biofilm disruption technology then experience cell lysis through a high osmolarity imbalance across the bacterial cell membrane and wall.
 XBIO Technology’s broad-spectrum efficacy helps defend from biofilm reformation.

 Studies show SURGX provides broad-spectrum efficacy and multi-log microorganism reduction.